typedb/typedb-docs/08-examples/01-phone-calls-schema.md

 ```

 Note that we don't need to define an id attribute.
 TypeDB takes care of that for us.
-Save the schema.gql file.
+Save the schema.tql file.
 In a few minutes, we'll have it loaded into a brand new TypeDB database.

 ## Load and test the schema
 In order to load this schema in a database, we first need to run the TypeDB server.